 In order to reduce the chance of the problem persisting, store food in metal containers or a refrigerator.
 Rodents like to find food and store it in their new residence, the ductwork.
 Additionally, entry points in ductwork must be repaired not only to prevent rodents from entering, but also to keep conditioned air within the confines of the ductwork.
 That may mean replacing certain sections of the ductwork or the complete system entirely.
 Only a professional can make an assessment after maintenance has been performed.
 Lastly, air purifiers in the home like the Lennox Pure Air can help eliminate air odors left behind by rodents and improve indoor air quality.

-An unsealed system makes a family prone bugs, rodents, and dust.
-We offer full or partial ductwork repair or replacement.
+An unsealed system makes a family prone to bugs, rodents, and dust.
+Our Southern California technicians offer full and partial ductwork repair or replacement.
 Call us at (909) 792-2222 or schedule a service appointment today.